BUSINESS PROPERTY RELIEF 2026: IHT CHANGES, GUIDANCE & PLANNING

 - 50% relief above £1 million: Any value above £1 million will receive relief at 50% (i.e., an effective IHT rate of 20%)

-- The £1 million allowance refreshes every seven years: And is not transferable between spouses or civil partners
+- The £1 million allowance refreshes every seven years.

 - Property settled into trust: Where an individual settles property into more than one trust on or after 30 October 2024, there will be a single £1 million allowance, with rules applicable to how that allowance is split between the trusts.
 Trusts that were in existence before 30 October 2024 are understood to have a separate £1 million allowance.